choria-io/asyncjobs/overview/handlers-k8s/index.md

 # Handlers in K8s

-We publish Helm charts to deploy the system to Kubernetes.
+Helm charts are published to deploy the system to Kubernetes.

 ## Requirements

 ### NATS Server with JetStream

-You need a NATS JetStream server, if you are a Choria User you can enable [Choria Streams](https://choria.io/docs/streams/) otherwise the NATS Community has their own [NATS Helm Charts](https://choria.io/docs/streams/).
+A NATS JetStream server is required.
+Choria users can enable [Choria Streams](https://choria.io/docs/streams/).
+The NATS community publishes its own [NATS Helm Charts](https://choria.io/docs/streams/).

-### Connection Context
+### Connection context

-We use NATS Contexts to configure the connection between asyncjobs and NATS.
-If you already have a context configured using the [NATS CLI](https://github.com/nats-io/natscli) then use `nats context show CONTEXTNAME --json` to get the keys and values to configure.
+NATS Contexts configure the connection between asyncjobs and NATS.
+For an existing context configured through the [NATS CLI](https://github.com/nats-io/natscli), run `nats context show CONTEXTNAME --json` to retrieve the keys and values.

-For me I needed some TLS Certificates to authenticate to NATS along with the context, so we made a secret called `task-scheduler-tls` holding that, you can put NATS credential files and more in the same manner:
+TLS certificates for NATS authentication can be stored in a secret called `task-scheduler-tls`.
+NATS credential files and similar data fit the same pattern:

 ```
 $ find asyncjobs/task-scheduler